petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 </div>
 ```

-When the fragment is rendered, the token `${configuration.OBJECT_NAME}` is replaced with the chosen color.
+When the fragment is rendered, the chosen color replaces the token `${configuration.OBJECT_NAME}`.
 The type of value that it becomes depends on how the color is chosen:

 - If you chose a color directly, it is replaced with the corresponding hex code value.
 - If you chose a color from the current style book, it's replaced with a CSS variable for the linked token (for example, `var(--danger)`).